rkawula/mills-computer-club/README.md

 To develop and test locally, you will need:

-Ruby v2.2+ (suggested)
+Ruby v2.2.1
 Rails v3.4 (TODO migrate to v4+)

-1. Install Ruby/Rails @ railsinstaller.org
+0. Install Vagrant, VirtualBox, Chef, and install the librarian-chef and guest-additions plugins for chef.
-2. Add SSH key to your GitHub account
+1. Add SSH key to your GitHub account
-3. Create and/or cd into your folder containing your projects
+2. Create and/or cd into your folder containing your projects
-4. git clone git@github.com:rkawula/mills-computer-club
+3. git clone git@github.com:rkawula/mills-computer-club
-5. cd mills-computer-club
+4. cd mills-computer-club
-6. gem install bundle
-7. bundle install --without production
-8. rake db:migrate && rake db:seed
-9. Copy secret key & id into your system's ENV variables, to match the omniauth ENV variable names
+5. Copy secret key & id into your system's ENV variables, to match the omniauth ENV variable names

-ALTERNATIVE: VirtualBox, Vagrant, & Chef.
-Instructions TBA.
+6. vagrant up
+7. vagrant ssh
+8. cd /vagrant
+9. bundle install
+10. rake db:migrate && rake db:seed
+11. rails s -b 0.0.0.0

+ALTERNATIVE: Install Ruby 2.2.1 on your own system, follow steps 1-->5, and instead of the vagrant commands, skip straight to line 9.
+YMMV.

 # Deployment: